uubulb/broker/README.md

 - Utilizes external data sources to report to **Nezha Dashboard**.
 - Supports configuring multiple sources and connecting to multiple Dashboards.

-Currently, the broker supports the following tasks:
+Currently, Broker supports the following tasks:
 - `TaskTypeCommand`: Execute commands on a remote server via SSH.
 - `TaskTypeTerminalGRPC`: Open a shell on a remote server via SSH.
 - `TaskTypeReportHostInfo`: Trigger a report when Dashboard restarts.